Young people boldly leading forward. We’re Next Up.

 Theory of Change

 If we amplify young people’s voices toward collective action, shift power, broaden the leadership pipeline, and address the structural barriers that our generations are navigating, we’ll build a more inclusive movement for a just democracy.
-By enabling and amplifying the voice of current and formerly incarcerated youth, people and color, and other marginalized communities, we begin to undo historical and current systems of oppression in behaviors, policies and systems.
-We begin to create tangible systems change for not only those specific groups of people but for all communities.
+By enabling and amplifying the voices of marginalized communities we begin to undo historical and current systems of oppression in behaviors, policies and systems to create a thriving future.

 How We Came To Be